Star Control II: The Ur-Quan Masters

 The Ur-Quan Masters is a modified open-source release of Star Control 2, based on a freely available version of the original 3DO code.

 Sequel and continuity

-In 2017, Reiche and Ford announced plans to create a direct sequel to The Ur Quan Masters, which would effectively bypass the story from Star Control 3, created by the now defunct Legend Entertainment.
+In 2017, Reiche and Ford announced plans to create a direct sequel to The Ur-Quan Masters, which would effectively bypass the story from Star Control 3, created by the now defunct Legend Entertainment.
 This announcement comes after years of fan requests for a sequel.
 Due to disagreements between the trademark owner of Star Control and the ownership of the intellectual property within the games previously sold under the trademark, the game development was halted.
 A settlement has been reached, and work resumed in the fall of 2020.

+After leaving Toys for Bob, Fred Ford and Paul Reiche III co-founded Pistol Shrimp Games alongside Ken Ford and Dan Gerstein, under which they are currently developing Free Stars: Children of Infinity.
+On April 4, 2024, the official trailer for this project was released on the GameSpot channel on YouTube.
+The campaign to fund the game launched on Kickstarter on April 16, 2024, and has ended on May 18, 2024, collecting more than $650 000.